Slam1423/SEUNET-PPIS/README.md

 4. `ppis/evaluate.py` is the code for evaluating model performance.

 5. `models` contains the codes of network architectures of our model.

+6. `datasets` contains the processed data files for training.

+7.  `saved_models` contains the trained parameters of our model during training.